metalevel-tech/bindfs-to-home-bash/README.md

 ## References

-* Answer of mine at Ask Ubuntu: [Setting up SFTP to log in to server with Filezilla and access files outside my home directory](https://askubuntu.com/a/1024308/566421)
+* Answer of mine (Spas Z. Spasov) on AskUbuntu: [Setting up SFTP to log in to server with Filezilla and access files outside my home directory](https://askubuntu.com/a/1024308/566421)